cetrespeo/ESP32-E-Paper-Weather/README.md

 Wifi setup can also be done in the json file "wifi.txt" added in the data folder.
 Please note that this folder files must be uploaded to the ESP32's SPIFFS with the arduino app.

-Add room for app as described in "Resize App Size Partition".
+Recommended: Add room for app as described in "Resize App Size Partition".

 You can later change those hardcoded values through the Web interface in the Menu operation.